Mickey, Donald, Goofy: The Three Musketeers: Plot

 Having learned of Mickey, Donald and Goofy's success, Pete decides to get rid of them individually.
 On the night of an opera, which Minnie and Daisy are attending, Goofy is lured away from the palace by Clarabelle Cow, Pete's lieutenant, while Donald is captured by the Beagle Boys, though he manages to escape.
 After being warned by Donald of Pete's betrayal, Mickey gets caught by Pete who imprisons him in a flooding dungeon at Mont Saint-Michel.

-While Clarabelle attempts to drown Goofy in the Seine, she suddenly has a change of heart when the two fall in love.
-After Goofy learns from Clarabelle about Mickey's situation, he travels to the dungeon where Mickey is being held captive, accompanied by Pluto and an initially reluctant Donald, who soon becomes reinvigorated after the Troubadour berates him for his cowardice.
+While Clarabelle attempts to drown Goofy in the Seine, she suddenly has a change of heart when they fall in love.
+After Goofy learns about Mickey's situation from Clarabelle, he travels to the dungeon where Mickey is being held captive, accompanied by Pluto and an initially reluctant Donald, who soon becomes reinvigorated after the Troubadour berates him for his cowardice.
 Donald and Goofy manage to rescue Mickey before the group proceed on their mission to rescue the princess.

 At Palais Garnier, where the opera is being held, Pete and the Beagle Boys capture Minnie and Daisy, with one of the Beagle Boys masquerading as Minnie to declare Pete as the new King of France.
 Soon, Mickey, Donald, and Goofy arrive, and after an epic battle onstage, they defeat Pete and his minions and rescue Minnie and Daisy, who profess their love to Mickey and Donald, respectively.
 Later, Minnie officially dubs Mickey, Donald, and Goofy as royal musketeers, fulfilling their dream.